 - The Telegraph India talked with fans about their World Cup passions and which countries they supported.
 "Germany’s clinical 7-1 demolition of Brazil not just reignited the clash of continents at the Fifa World Cup but also confirmed that Calcutta has diversified its allegiance.
 Germany, The Netherlands, Spain, England, France and Italy now evoke equal passion among the city’s football faithful as the traditional Selecao and La Albicileste."
 Part of this difference is generational and star driven but "[w]hile age is a rough line of division that splits loyalties, it is not a watertight one.
 Families too apparently help shape who supports whom."

-What personal or marketing connections have you seen in fandom?
-Write about it on Fanlore!
+What stories do you have to tell about your local fandoms?
+Write about them in Fanlore!
 Contributions are welcome from all fans.